As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 The fourth and final new mechanic in this set is a new token type: Lander tokens.
 These are a neat form of ramp.
 You can pay mana and crack a lander token to find a basic land and bring it to the battlefield, tapped.

-Finally, we have one of the flagship cards of the set (that isn't actually a spacecraft).
-Sothera is the black hole around which the setting revolves.
+Back to the coolest cards.
+Here we have one of the flagship cards of the set (though it isn't actually a spacecraft).
+Sothera is the black hole around which thid setting revolves.
 In-game, it's a legendary enchantment that slurps up enemy creatures, and when they're all gone, shoots one out on your side with extra +1/+1 counters.

 Edge of Eternities Commander decks

-MTG Edge of Eternities comes with two Commander precon decks, titled World Shaper and Counter Intelligence.
+MTG Edge of Eternities came with two Commander precon decks, titled World Shaper and Counter Intelligence.
 Their MTG color combinations are Black/Red/Green (World Shaper) and Blue/Red/White (Counter Intelligence).

 Each deck has one regular commander and one legendary Spaceship that you can pop in the Command zone.